-The price change period, or the "pricing season," occurs once a year.
+The price change period, or pricing season, occurs once a year.
 The firm sets the start of the season based on the needs of the firm's customers.
-The largest customers need about 2-3 months of a lead-time before they publish new prices in January.
-The firm also requires about three months to set its prices, so the price adjustment period generally begins in late July or early August.
-The pricing season culminates with the distribution of new list prices, generally around November.
-These dates might vary depending on the complexity of the actual price changes.
+The largest customers need approximately 2-3 months of lead time before they publish new prices in January.
+The firm also requires approximately 3 months to set its prices, so the pricing season generally begins in late July or early August.
+The season culminates in the distribution of new list prices, generally around November.
+These dates may vary depending on the complexity of the actual price changes.

-The price adjustment period begins with the formation of a market strategy for the firm for that year.
+The season begins with the formation of a market strategy for the firm for that year.
 The market strategy varies from year to year.
-In a given year the strategy might address such goals as increasing profitability, increasing market share, stabilizing prices, maintaining or increasing the size of particular customers, or creating a specific image of the company (for example, as a low-cost producer or as a high quality producer).
-Once the market strategy is set, the firm must assess prices for all its 8,000 products, taking into account competitive information and the expected customer reaction.
+In a given year the strategy may address such goals as increasing profitability, increasing market share, stabilizing prices, maintaining or increasing the size of particular customers, or creating a specific image of the company (for example, as a low-cost producer or as a high-quality producer).
+Once the market strategy is set, the firm must assess prices for all its 8,000 products, taking into account competitor information and the expected customer reaction.
 This complex process entails coordination and information gathering from various individuals from different parts of the firm.